kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 * This app is packaged with a sample archive of summary articles on Climate Change from Wikipedia, `<<zim>>`, dated <<date>>.
 Apart from the landing page, this archive has no images in articles, and only the lede (summary) of each article is included in order to minimize download size.
 The packaged archive is located in the `archives` folder (where this is accessible).
 See the readme in that folder for more information;
 * You can download many different archives in multiple languages from the Configuration page;
 * It supports dark mode, and opening different navigable windows by right-clicking or ctrl-clicking a link (see Configuration);
+* New experimental support for reading Zimit archives;
 * You can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print;
 * You can open a new browsable window by right-clicking, middle-clicking or ctrl-clicking an article link (not available in every mode, see option in Configuration);
 * In title search, you can use wildcards `.*` or `.+` (this works best if you start the search with a normal alphanumeric string).
 You can include a more complex regular expression by enclosing it within `(?:my_regular_expression)`.
 See Configuration -> About for more details and limitations.
+* You can search for any file in a ZIM by prefixing the namespace, e.g. `I/isaac.*newton` for images of Isaac Newton (or in no-namespace ZIMs `C/isaac.*newton.*webp`).

 ### Known Issues